 The RPC has established and reviews at least annually the Investment Policy Statement ("IPS") which sets forth the guidelines for how plan assets are to be invested.
 The IPS contains a strategic asset allocation for each plan which is intended to meet the objectives of the plans by diversifying its funds across asset classes, investment styles and fund managers.
 An asset/liability study is conducted periodically to determine whether the current strategic asset allocation continues to represent the appropriate balance of expected risk and reward for the plan to meet expected liabilities.
 Each study considers the investment risk of the asset allocation and determines the optimal mix of assets for the plan.
-The target asset allocation for 2020 reflects the results of such a pension study conducted in 2021.
-The Union PBOP Plan asset/ liability study was conducted in 2021.
+The target asset allocation for calendar year-end 2021 reflects the results of such a pension study conducted and implemented in 2021.
+As a result of that asset liability study, the asset mix for the National Grid Pension Plan and KeySpan Pension Plan were changed to further reduce investment risk given increased funded status of the plans and strong returns over the past 12-18 months.
+The Union PBOP Plan asset/liability study was conducted in 2021.
 As a result of that study the RPC approved changes to the Union PBOP asset allocation effective in fiscal year 2022.
 The Non-Union PBOP Plan asset liability study is expected to be run within the next 12-18 months.